claytoncohn/AIED24_LBR/README.md

-# AIED24_Late_Breaking_Public
+# Towards A Human-in-the-Loop LLM Approach to Collaborative Discourse Analysis
-## Anonymous Submission
+## Clayton Cohn, Caitlin Snyder, Justin Montenegro, and Gautam Biswas

-This repository contains the supplementary materials for our anonymized AIED24 Late-Breaking Results submission.
+This repository contains the supplementary materials for Vanderbilt OELE Lab's submission to AIED24 Late-Breaking Results.
 There are five supplements, which are enumerated below:

-1. **Final Prompt.txt** — The final prompt we used for testing after the Method was applied.
+1. **C2STEM Learning Environment.pdf** — Additional details about our C2STEM learning environment.
-2. **LLM Strengths, Weaknesses, and Trade-offs.pdf** — Additional findings on the LLM's strengths and weaknesses that we were unable to include in the manuscript due to space.
+2. **Final Prompt.txt** — The final prompt we used for testing after the Method was applied.
-3. **Method Application Details.pdf** — A detailed explanation of why each component of our prompt was included and the accompanying design decisions that we made throughout the process (e.g., our few-shot instance selection methodology).
+3. **LLM Strengths, Weaknesses, and Trade-offs.pdf** — Additional findings on the LLM's strengths and weaknesses that we were unable to include in the manuscript due to brevity.
-4. **Teacher Feedback.pdf** — An extended look at our conversation with the Educator.
+4. **Method Application Details.pdf** — A detailed explanation of why each component of our prompt was included and the accompanying design decisions that we made throughout the process (e.g., our few-shot instance selection methodology).
-5. **XYZ Learning Environment.pdf** — Additional details about XYZ learning environment.
+5. **Teacher Feedback.pdf** — An extended look at our conversation with the Educator.